-What’s surprising in the Strength and fitness world today is that, the exercises which formed the base of training for the old school strongmen and athletes, are now being termed as dangerous and injury prone.
+What’s surprising in the Strength and fitness world today is that the exercises which formed the base of training for the old school strongmen and athletes are now being termed as dangerous and injury-prone.
 One exercise, which tops this list, is the good old, Behind the Neck Press.

 Behind the neck press was one of the most powerful shoulder exercises and a staple movement in the routine of yesteryear bodybuilders and strength athletes.
 Lately, this movement had been termed dangerous and is altogether banned from various gyms and sports workouts.

-In a 2015 study in the Journal of Sport and Health Science, Australian Researchers M. McKean & B. Burkett, compared the two overhead pressing techniques i.e. front of the head and behind the neck press, in 33 subjects who performed the movements in a sitting position.
-Though there was difference seen in male and female spine movement during the testing, however, both front and behind the neck presses were found to be safe and effective exercises, when performed on subjects with normal trunk stability and ideal shoulder ROM.
+In a 2015 study in the Journal of Sport and Health Science, Australian Researchers M. McKean & B. Burkett compared the two overhead pressing techniques i.e. front of the head and behind the neck press, in 33 subjects who performed the movements in a sitting position.
+Though there was a difference seen in male and female spine movement during the testing, however, both front and behind the neck presses were found to be safe and effective exercises, when performed on subjects with normal trunk stability and ideal shoulder ROM.
 The trunk stability is required to stabilize the posture of the spine, especially during seated overhead presses, without a back support.

 We need to understand that it was never the movement which is the problem, it’s you who may be the issue.
 For e.g. if your normal ‘S’ shaped spine has turned into a ‘C’ shaped spine, i.e. you have a hunchback or rounded shoulders, then you first need to work on getting the posture correct.
-In such a case, any of the shoulder presses may be issue with you.
+In such a case, any of the shoulder presses may be an issue with you.

 On the other hand, if you have good shoulder mobility and have no shoulder injury or a history of an injury, then behind the neck press is absolutely fine for you.
-A simple way, is to perform the movement and see in case it is giving your shoulder joint any form of discomfort.
+A simple way is to perform the movement and see in case it is giving your shoulder joint any form of discomfort.
 In fact, behind the neck press may be a better way to assess any underlying shoulder issue.